-This is a true emergency and is most common in large, deep chested dogs such as Irish Wolfhounds, Great Danes and St Bernards (although if you regularly read our postings it can happen in any breed, last week we successfully saved a Border Collie).
+This is a true emergency and is most common in large, deep chested dogs such as Irish Wolfhounds, Great Danes and St Bernards (although if you regularly read our case studies, you’ll be aware it can happen in any breed – we have even saved a Border Collie.)
 You will observe a sudden bloated tummy (but not always), dribbling and drooling, gulping, retching, restlessness or pacing and collapse.

 If untreated, bloat can be fatal so call the vet immediately if you have any doubt.
 The best advice to prevent bloat is to feed your dog small amounts frequently (not large meals) and never exercise them immediately after eating.